crsalves/i-audit/README.md

 #### This repository contains the implementation of a website to manage personal budget.

 - [docker/mysql](https://github.com/crsalves/i-audit/tree/main/docker/mysql): contains a docker-compose file used to run a docker container with a MySQL database.
-- [node-app](https://github.com/crsalves/i-audit/tree/main/node-app): implementation of javascript node application.
+- [node-app](https://github.com/crsalves/i-audit/tree/main/node-app): hosts the code of the main node.js backend application.

 #### Info